By Dani Slocki

 Kotee curated a lineup of Bushwick veterans, assemblywomen, heads within the UN, detectives, entrepreneurs, cancer survivors, professors, and others with the mission to debunk stigmas, “build bridges” and inspire all people to spark the change we want to see within our systems, not just women.

 Michelle King, Head of the UN Women’s Integrate Strategy and Partnerships for Innovations, shares her observation of women’s self-help books vs men’s.
 Books targeted towards women to “Lean in” and “Man Up” suggest how women can get a “leg up” in a male dominated workforce.
 Frustrated by these readings the young journalist wanted to go to the greatest source she could think of for self-help, the Dalai Lama.
 During an interview, she asked who she should look to as a role model.
 The Dalai shaking his head said, “no role model, go within”.
-The Dalai taught her she has everything she needs to be successful.
+He taught her that she has everything she needs to be successful.
 Fear and insecurity from our conditioning teaches us otherwise..
 Our society is fixated on keeping the man’s world intact, rather than adapting to the evolving workforce.

 Understanding these outdated societal norms, can we impact systematic change?